Tuning spin-density separation via finite-range interactions: Dimensionality-driven signatures in dynamic structure factors: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank Tao Yu, Ying Hu, and Biao Wu for stimulating discussions and useful help.
-This work was supported by the Zhejiang Provincial Natural Science Foundation (Grant No. LZ25A040004) and the National Natural Science Foundation of China (Grants No. 12074344).
+This work was supported by the National Natural Science Foundation of China (Grants No. 12574301) and the Zhejiang Provincial Natural Science Foundation (Grant No. LZ25A040004).

 \begin{widetext}